elastisys/compliantkubernetes/docs/user-guide/additional-services/postgresql.md

   PGPASSWORD: $PGPASSWORD
   PGSSLMODE: $PGSSLMODE

-  # This is the Kubernetes Service to which you need to 'kubectl port-forward' in order to get access to the PostgreSQL cluster from outside the Kubernetes cluster.
+  # This is the Kubernetes Service name to which you can port-foward to in order to get access to the PostgreSQL cluster from outside the Kubernetes cluster.
-  # E.g., svc/postgresql1
   # Ref https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/
   USER_ACCESS: $USER_ACCESS
 ```